MarkPCExpertYT/OnlineATV/README.md

 I made the client so you can easily watch OnlineATV streams (channels).
 See [/OnlineATV Client/README.md](https://github.com/MarkPCExpertYT/OnlineATV/blob/master/OnlineATV%20Client/README.md) for info about the client

+## How to stream to OnlineATV

+To stream to OnlineATV, you'll need to change your server and stream key (in OBS).
+Set the service to "Custom", and the server to `rtmp://rtmp://operating-webcast.gl.at.ply.gg:56742` and the stream key to `ch<1-10>` and replace `<1-10>` to a number between 1 and 10.
+For example, `ch4` would be channel 4.

+Since bandwidth is limited, I recommend streaming at 720x576@50 for 4:3 and 1024x576@50 for 16:9.